|

 that the administrator be people-oriented.
 He must be sensitive to

-open relationships and
+foster informal, open relationships and delegate responsibility through

-delegate responsibility through a decentralized and horizontally
+a decentralized and horizontally oriented administrative structure.

-oriented administrative structure.
-He must insure the free flow of
+He must insure the free flow of communications in all directions, and

-informal communication channels.
-He must be able to organize people
+channels.
+He must be able to organize people in such a way that their

-interests and collective efforts fuse and move in a desired
+diverse interests and collective efforts fuse and move in a desired

 direction.
 Instead of focusing on specific content intended to achieve

-the administrator must direct his attention to the processes
+an explicit end product, the administrator must direct his attention

-must be on establishing decision-making
+His emphasis must be on establishing decision-making and problem-solving

-therefore, understand the relationship between individual behavior
+must, therefore, understand the relationship between individual behavior

 and the social organization within which it occurs, and he must understand

-the nature of change
+the nature of change processes.

 If the above characterization does, indeed, adequately represent an